 - Voluntary contributions to our Nursery Resource Fund of £6 per half-term are gratefully accepted.
 This fund covers the costs of play dough ingredients, baking ingredients as well as being used to recover any general wear and tear of resources – we have had a few people already bring in £6 for the half-term ahead so we would like to thank those generous parents.

-- Nursery will be taking part in FOREST SCHOOL Sessions after October half term.
-Please return your consent forms as soon as possible and ensure your child has warm, waterproof outer layers and wellington boots or walking boots.
+- Nursery will be taking part in FOREST SCHOOL Sessions after February half term.
+Please ensure your child has warm, waterproof outer layers and wellington boots or walking boots.
 If you are available on Wednesday mornings or afternoons and would like to support as a Forest School volunteer, then please speak to Miss Freebairn.
 Click here to view the Forest School Handbook.

 - If there is anything on your mind that you would like to ask or let us know, please pop in and see Miss Freebairn or Mrs Yates!
 For school dinner menus, important dates and other key information, see the Parent Noticeboard in the cloakroom area outside the Nursery classroom.